aerocommerce/cli/README.md

 ## Installing Aero Commerce

-### Generating a New Site
+### Generating a New Project

-Use the `new` command to create a new Aero Commerce site:
+Use the `new` command to create a new Aero Commerce project:

 ```
-aero new my-site
+aero new my-store
 ```

-This will download the latest version and install it into the `my-site` directory.
+This will download the latest version and install it into the `my-store` directory.